 Someone seeking both life insurance protection and tax-free retirement distributions might be better off getting a term life policy (which tend to be much cheaper) and opening a Roth IRA, rather than trying to combine the benefits into one product.

-- Earnings cap.
-Most policies have a limit on how much you can earn within the plan.
+- Earnings caps: Most policies have a limit on how much you can earn within the plan.
 When the market is having a particularly good year, your money will earn less than you would just investing directly.
 Along with this, there are index caps and maximum participation rates that the insurance company can change.

-Should You Get IUL Insurance?
+Bottom Line: Should You Get Indexed Universal Life Insurance?

 While an IUL policy has some generous upsides, they might not work for everyone.